 - The jury finds you guilty, and you receive a sentence from the judge.

-- We present your side of the case in court and create reasonable doubt in the minds of the jurors.
+- We present your side of the case in court and create reasonable doubt in the jurors’ minds.

 Talk to a Drug Possession Defense Lawyer in Montgomery County About Your Case

-If you face drug possession allegations or charges in Montgomery County, you do not have to fight this on your own.
-We can walk you through the criminal justice process, presenting a defense strategy to help minimize the impact this ordeal has on your future.
+If you face drug possession or possession of illegal substance allegations or charges in Montgomery County, you do not have to fight this on your own.
+Our drug possession attorney can walk you through the criminal justice process, presenting a defense strategy to help minimize this ordeal’s impact on your future.
 McKenzie Law Firm, P.C. is here for you.
 We will protect your rights and fight aggressively for a positive outcome in your case.

-You can reach Montgomery County drug possession lawyer David McKenzie today at (610) 680-7842.
+Reach out to Montgomery County drug possession lawyer David McKenzie today to get started.